doomedramen/playwright-coverage-reporter/README.md

 - Ensure PlaywrightCoverageReporter is properly configured in your playwright.config.ts
 - Check that tests are passing (failed tests are excluded from coverage)
 - Verify the output directory permissions
+- Check for initialization errors in console output

+#### Error Recovery Mode
+**Issue**: Reporter falls back to degraded mode **Solution**:
+- Check console for specific error messages and guidance
+- Run `npx playwright-coverage debug-config` to identify configuration issues
+- Fix underlying configuration problems and restart tests
+- Some errors are recoverable and will provide specific guidance

 #### TypeScript Configuration Issues
 **Issue**: TypeScript errors when importing the reporter